bastakka/pycecast-radio/README.md

 or

-- Run radio as a systemd service (configurated to /srv/pycecast-radioradio path with venv called venv)
+- Run radio as a systemd service.
+Service is configurated to /srv/pycecast-radioradio path with python venv called venv and to run after and with icecast service.

 ```
 sudo cp resources/radio.service /etc/systemd/system/